Lynne Rienner Publishers Logo

 ABOUT THE AUTHOR

-Wayne S. Smith, a former Foreign Service officer who served in both Moscow and Havana, is now at the Center for International Policy in Washington, DC.
-He is author of The Closest of Enemies and coeditor (with Esteban Morales) of Subject to Solution: Problems in Cuban-U.S. Relations, a 1988 Choice Outstanding Academic Book.
+Wayne S. Smith (1932−2024) served as a Foreign Service officer in both Moscow and Havana and later taught at the Johns Hopkins School of Advanced International Studies and was a senior fellow at the Center for International Policy in Washington, DC.
+He is author of The Closest of Enemies, editor of The Russians Aren't Coming: New Soviet Policy in Latin America, and coeditor (with Esteban Morales) of Subject to Solution: Problems in Cuban-U.S. Relations, a 1988 Choice Outstanding Academic Book.

 CONTENTS